The OECD carries out work on health data and indicators to improve international comparisons and economic analyses of health systems.

 The OECD Development Assistance Committee (DAC) collects aid flows at activity level based on a standard methodology and agreed definitions.
 Aid to Health is covered by two main sectors; 1.Aid to Health - General and Basic Health, and, 2.
 Population Policies/Programmes and Reproductive Health - includes HIV/AIDS.

 OECD Health Statistics 2015 is the most comprehensive source of comparable statistics on health and health systems across OECD countries.

 Download this selection of key indicators from OECD Health Statistics 2015, in Excel.
-Updated 7 July 2015.
+Final 2015 version, updated 12 November 2015.